NACE Awards honor members' outstanding achievements in the career services and HR/staffing professions.

-NACE Awards provide honors and recognition for yourself, your staff, and your organization through acknowledgment at the NACE Conference and in NACE publications.
+NACE Awards provide honors and recognition for yourself, your staff, and your organization through acknowledgment at the NACE Conference & Expo and in NACE publications.

-Diversity and Inclusion Excellence Award—Acknowledges excellence in best practices in nurturing and advancing diversity and inclusion.
-(One award for career services and one for employers.)
+Diversity, Equity, and Inclusion Excellence Award—Acknowledges excellence in best practices in nurturing and advancing diversity, equity, and inclusion.

 NACE/Chevron Award ($1,000 provided by Chevron)—Recognizes outstanding achievement for innovative programs in the college career services field.

-*NEW Career Services Champion Award—Awarded to one college or university president from an accredited institution of higher education who has demonstrated two or more of the following:
+Career Services Champion Award—Awarded to a college or university president or chancellor from an accredited institution of higher education who supports the establishment of and demonstrates forward-thinking leadership in support of career services/education.

-Members' Choice Award—Awarded to an individual who addressed a challenge, problem, or issue facing our profession with an innovative change or improvement.
-(For either a career services or employer member.)
+Members' Choice Award—Awarded to an individual who addresses a challenge, problem, or issue facing our profession with an innovative change or improvement.

-Mentor of the Year Award—Recognizes an individual who has selflessly demonstrated leadership and the ability to serve as a quality mentor to one or more individuals.
-(One award for either a career services or employer member.)
+Mentor of the Year Award—Recognizes an individual who selflessly demonstrates leadership and the ability to serve as a quality mentor to one or more individuals.

 Tabatha Cates-Powell, Enterprise Holdings